 **GRE scores are not required, but we encourage you to report them if you have taken the test.
 If you have scores to report, list your scores and test date on the Grad School application as well at the Marine Sciences online supplemental form.
 Students may send unofficial scores to email@example.com

 The Marine Sciences Department hosts its annual graduate recruitment event towards the end of January or at the beginning of February.
 To be fully considered to attend this event, all application material should be submitted before December 31st.
 Late applications will be considered until July 1st for Domestic Applicants and April 15th for International Applicants.
 Note that students in the Marine Sciences department are predominantly accepted in Fall semester and students should apply by the end of March for full consideration.

 As your application documents are received, they will be passed to the appropriate faculty.
 Positive departmental admission decisions typically depend upon a potential future advisor promoting the application if there is an opening in their program.
 Thus, it is important that applicants familiarize themselves with the research done in the department, identify and communicate with potential advisors.

 Students in our program are supported through Research and Teaching Assistantships for the duration of their studies.
 In addition, tuition is waived, medical coverage is subsidized, and both Athens and Savannah have a low cost of living compared to most university towns.

-For more information and if you have specific questions about the program please contact
+For more information or if you have specific questions about the program please contact: